nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - PostgreSQL: "ready to accept connections"
 - API: "Starting development server at http://0.0.0.0:8000/"
 - Client: "ready" and showing localhost:3000

+**🎉 Congratulations!** You now have a complete full-stack application running with one command!

 ## Complete Application Testing